 33. Traveling Cable Hat for Kids @ Purl Soho.
 A perfect way to practice cabling – plus aren’t these just too adorable?

 34. Child’s Ribbed Classic Socks @ Yarnspirations.
 This is a classic sock pattern with a ribbed cuff that will stay put.

 35. Knitted Baby Uggs Booties @ Ravelry.
 Seriously sweet booties that are knit in one piece so there’s hardly any seaming or ends to weave.

 36. Cotton Baby Bath Set @ Purl Soho.
 Knit up in a pure cotton, this towel and washcloth duo is absorbent and very soft.
 Um, do they make this in adult sizes?

-37. Knitted City Mouse Toy @ Martha Stewart.
+37. Knitted Mouse Toy @ Prima.
 Finally, how about knitting a cute toy?
 Who knows – this may become the special bed-time stuffed animal, or at least look adorable on a shelf.

 I hope you’ve been inspired to grab some yarn and needles and start crafting with these free knitting patterns for gifts!
 If you’d like more DIY gift ideas, be sure to head to our Handmade Gifts page or find some DIY gifts for men and women as well as homemade gifts kids and teens will love.

 Keep up to date, get access to a library full of freebies, and get the weekly newsletter full of behind the scenes and useful info by filling out the form below and become an AOC VIP!